chatwoot/docs/docs/self-hosted/instagram-app-review.md

 ## Permissions

 It is time to request the permissions.
 Please click on each permission and fill the details.
-Once you are done, please click on "Submit for review"
+Once you are done, please click on "Submit for review".
+We have provided sample permission requests below which you can use as a reference.

 ![i.g-permission-requests](./img/instagram-review/i.g-permission-requests.png)